Textbook Rental Program

 1. Reminders for textbook orders for the fall semester will be mailed and emailed to each department by March 28.
 Online adoptions should be completed in full and submitted to the textbook manager no later than April 18.
 Reminders for spring Semester will be both mailed and emailed by September 28.
 Adoptions are to be submitted to the textbook manager no later than October 18.
 Summer reminders will be mailed out and e-mailed by February 28.
 Adoptions are to be submitted to the textbook manager no later than March 18.

-Introductory courses using a hardback textbook may be considered for the voluntary guaranteed buyback program mandated by General Administration in March 2007.
+Introductory courses using a hardback textbook may be considered for the voluntary guaranteed buyback program mandated by General Administration.
 Textbooks shall be used in all sections.
 New textbook adoptions are for a minimum of three years, beginning in either the fall or spring semester.
 Within the three year term, it is expected that courses utilizing the adopted textbook will be offered a total of six times.
 For courses offered only in the fall or spring semester, it is expected that the textbook will be utilized a total of three times.

 2 Textbooks selected for courses other than those in the guaranteed buyback program will be retained for a minimum of one regular-term semester and it is permissible to use different textbooks where multiple sections of the same course are taught.